‘Queen Of Soul’ Aretha Franklin To Retire In 2017: ‘This Will Be My Last Year’

 “I feel very, very enriched and satisfied with respect to where my career came from, and where it is now.
 [I’m] pretty much satisfied, but I’m not going to go anywhere and just sit down and do nothing.
 That wouldn’t be good, either.”

-Since 1961, Ms. Franklin has been been able to enthrall audiences of all generations with a vocal style that many have tried and fail to effectively emulate over the years.
+Since 1961, Ms. Franklin has been able to enthrall audiences of all generations with a vocal style that many have tried and failed to effectively emulate over the years.
 While most of her peers have sadly come and gone as time moves forward; such as the aforementioned Etta James, who passed away in 2012, Aretha Franklin effectively held her own in the ever-changing music industry while also consistently proving her relevance in our current musical scope.

 For example, her spirited rendition of the National Anthem during last year’s Detroit Lions/Minnesota Vikings match-up on Thanksgiving Day, which was noted by Billboard, still gets brought up often as being one of the most memorable takes provided by an artist in recent history due to both its length (nearly four minutes as opposed to its usually shorter run time) and arrangement style.